MathiasHun/FS25_Real_Vehicle_Breakdowns_Beta/README.md

 This is not a stable release, but meant for testing and feedback collection.

+If you experience excessively fast component wear on a server, it is recommended to shut down the vehicles’ engines before time acceleration or sleeping.
+If the issue persists after this, please report it.

 Thanks for helping improve the mod!🚜
 </br></br>
 <!--